mstcroix/bio/mindrift/README.md

 [msantacruz.io](msantacruz.uk) | [@marco.santacruz](mailto:marco.santacruz@findis.com.mx) | [@mstcroix](https://github.com/mstcroix/bio) | [LinkedIn](https://www.linkedin.com/in/marcosantacruz/)

 ### Open to work
-Writing and Editing, Domain Experts
+* Writing and Editing, Domain Experts

-Technical Consultant, Technology Expert, Solutions Architect, Educator and Scrum Master roles
+* Technical Consultant, Technology Expert, Solutions Architect, Educator and Scrum Master roles

 ---

 ## Professional Summary

-Experienced Software Architect with over 20+ year of expertise in creating and editing technical documentation related to software development.
+Easy going Technical Expert with over 20+ year of expertise in creating and editing technical documentation related to software development.
 Proficient in understanding technical terminology and code snippets in various programming languages.
 Adept at working with rich-text formats including Markdown, CSV, and HTML.
 Enthusiastic about collaborating to shape the future of AI and committed to producing high-quality, accurate, and helpful content.

 ---